ravindraramole-ops/my-app-black-jack/README.md

 ### `npm install`

-Installs all the dependant node modules
+Installs all the dependant node modules for the development environment

 ### `npm start`

 Runs the app in the development mode.\
+Command can be run in the build directory (Run production code on localhost) or in the root directory (Runs the app in the development mode)
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\